occurrent-org/occurrent-org.github.io/_includes/macros/subscription/reactor/mongodb/spring/impl/example.md

 {% capture kotlin %}
 val reactiveMongoTemplate : ReactiveMongoTemplate = ...
-// Create the blocking subscription val subscriptionModel = ReactorMongoSubscription(reactiveMongoTemplate, "eventCollectionName", TimeRepresentation.RFC_3339_STRING)
+// Create the blocking subscription val subscriptionModel = ReactorMongoSubscriptionModel(reactiveMongoTemplate, "eventCollectionName", TimeRepresentation.RFC_3339_STRING)

 // Now you can create subscriptions instances that subscribes to new events as they're written to an EventStore subscriptionModel.subscribe("mySubscriptionId").flatMap { cloudEvent -> doSomethingWithTheCloudEvent(cloudEvent) }.subscribe()